-Day 9 – Lesotho
+Day 9 – Maleelea

 This morning you cut across the vast expanse of the Great Karoo, your destination is nestled in the heights of Lesotho.
 This autonomous mountain kingdom boasts the highest peaks in Southern Africa and is one of the highest countries in the world, the entire kingdom lies over 1000m above sea level.
 Having crossed the mighty Orange River, you enter the border of Lesotho and make the climb to your camp set high in the mountains.
 (BLD)

-Day 10 – Lesotho
+Day 10 – Malealea

-Included Highlight: Lesotho Village Visit, Hike with Nomad Guide.
+Included Highlight: Morning Hike, Lesotho Village tour.

-Optional Activity: Pony Trekking, Pitseng hike (additional expense).
+Optional Activity: Pony Trekking.

-Day 11 – Drakensberg
+Day 11 – uKhahlamba - Drakensberg

-Day 12 – Drakensburg
+Day 12 – uKhahlamba - Drakensberg

 You set out this morning for a lengthy hike, along your way you will have the opportunity to view examples of San rock art with a local guide.
 While you are encouraged to make the most of the day in the mountains, you may be offered separate options depending on the activity level of the group.
 With a number of trails available you can ensure that every need is catered for, the most important aim is to ensure everyone enjoys this mountain paradise at their own pace.
 (BLD)